SketchedDoughnut/SketchedDoughnut/README.md

 Sketched Doughnut Distraction Act, also known as SDA, is a game project I have made.
 It has an installer, an update agent, and some games.
 Learn more [here!](https://github.com/SketchedDoughnut/SDA)

 **Miles To Muppets** <br>
 Miles To Muppets is a package I made because of a joke.
-It converts miles distance to how many songs you can listen to from a album of the Muppets!
+It converts miles distance to how many songs you can listen to from a album of The Muppets!
 Learn more [here!](https://github.com/SketchedDoughnut/miles-to-muppets)

 **lynxy** <br>
-lynxy is a networking package I made that simplified setting up a client-to-client system incredibly easy.
+Lynxy is a networking package I made that simplified setting up a client-to-client system incredibly easy.
 Learn more [here!](https://github.com/SketchedDoughnut/lynxy)

 **screentime** <br>
 screentime is a very basic screentime monitor I made that supports features such as logging daily info, and logging data every minute.
 Learn more [here!](https://github.com/SketchedDoughnut/screentime)